jackzerby/jackzerby/_posts/2012-11-08-its-not-you-its-me-how-to-learn-from-users-deleting-their-accounts.md

 ---
 layout: blog_post
 title: It's not you it's me.
 How to learn from users deleting their accounts.
+description: Sometimes it hurts to hear why people delete their accounts on your site; but if you look closer, there is a lot to learn.
 img: featured_itsnotyou.jpg
 ---